-Perhaps this has happened to you: A new data model or schema becomes available with improved features or functionality that your organization really needs—great!
-But then you realize that you have to migrate your data to take advantage of that functionality—not so great.
-Data migration is famously time consuming and difficult.
+Perhaps this has happened to you: A new data model or schema becomes available with improved features or functionality that your organization really needs.
+This is great.
+Then you realize that you will have to migrate your data to take advantage of that functionality.
+That is not so great.
+Data migration is famously time-consuming and difficult.
 That’s where Data Loading Tools comes in.

-Data is arguably the most important GIS component; an analysis is only as good as the data that goes into it.
+Data is arguably the most important GIS component.
+Any analysis is only as good as the data that goes into it.
 However, clean and ready-to-use data is as elusive as a unicorn.
-But with Data Loading Tools, cleaning up your data doesn’t have to be tedious or time consuming.
+With Data Loading Tools, cleaning up your data doesn’t have to be tedious or time-consuming.

 Archiving data can be complicated, but it is especially beneficial if you run analyses cyclically (for example, monthly, quarterly, or yearly).
 Fortunately, Data Loading Tools can help.

 If you’re a utility GIS analyst, you’ll find this functionality useful for your yearly inspection cycle.
-You’d use Data Loading Tools to define the mapping between your active workspace and your archive.
-The next time the analysis cycles back, you—or anyone else on your team—could clear the workspace and fill it with new, active data.
+You can use Data Loading Tools to define the mapping between your active workspace and your archive.
+The next time the analysis cycles back, you—or anyone else on your team—can clear the workspace and fill it with new, active data.

-But not all cycles are calendar based.
+However, not all cycles are calendar based.
 If you’re an emergency management professional, you know that disasters can occur at any time and that the data from one emergency offers valuable insight that is vital to preparing for the next.
-After the first emergency passes, you’d use Data Loading Tools to archive the old data, and then you’d clear the workspace for new incident data.
+After the first emergency passes, you can use Data Loading Tools to archive the old data, and then clear the workspace for new incident data.

 For more information about Data Loading Tools, check out the following resources: